11-13 yrs old

-Before beginning, students should have some experience and success with writing simple code using Code Connection and should be able to access builder commands under the advanced tab.
+Before beginning, students should have some experience and success with writing simple code using Code Builder and should be able to access builder commands under the advanced tab.
 Students may find this reference page for builder commands useful.

 The builder is an invisible tool that students can use to construct large and complex structures quickly using carefully written code.

 Designing, testing, and comparing solutions through coding promotes a deeper understanding of three-dimensional space.

 There are two approaches to completing this challenge.
 Some students should solve the design problem using one method and the other group will take a different approach.
 At completion of the activity, the two approaches showed be compared and shared to finish the bridge.

 Using builder commands, students are to construct an arch bridge across a canyon connecting two rail lines.

 Use the large, flat areas adjacent to the canyon to work out the code.

 Several granite blocks are located at the midpoint between the canyon walls.
 To create an arch, students will need to determine the number of blocks to complete the row or column.